vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 * Hence backups from eventually consistent systems are **_permanently inconsistent and obsolete or have risk of data loss_**
 * Co-ordinating backups from distributed and eventually consistent systems make it even worse

 But most transaction critical databases in my microservices architecture are strong ACID compliant RDBMSes

-> the concept of transactional boundaries and integrity is very different in a microservice architecture
+> the concept of transactional boundaries and consistency is very different in a microservice architecture

-* The worst of all scenarios is when these backups have to be co-ordinated between disparate databases where data is split and stored.
+* The worst of all scenarios is when these backups have to be co-ordinated between disparate databases where data that is part of one business transaction is split and stored.

+> Diversity is not necessarily good here

+*

   > Sharing the database between microservices is an anti-pattern